trilogy-group/cloudfix-linter-github-action-test/README.md

         GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
         pr_number: ${{ github.event.pull_request.number }}
         repository: ${{ github.repository }}
-        mock_recommendations: 'true'
+        mock_recommendations: 'false'
         cloudfix_username: ${{ secrets.CLOUDFIX_USERNAME }}
         cloudfix_password: ${{ secrets.CLOUDFIX_PASSWORD }}
         terraform_binary_path: ${{ env.TERRAFORM_CLI_PATH }}/terraform-bin
 ```
 1. Setup Terraform: Uses [this](https://github.com/hashicorp/setup-terraform) github action to setup terraform along with credential token (provided through github secrets) which will be used in futher terraform commands
 2. Checkout: Uses [this](https://github.com/actions/checkout) github action to checkout the current repo
-3. Terraform-Show Preparation: Uses [prepTfstate.sh](prepTfstate.sh) file to generate `tf.show` to be used in the next step
-4. Recom: Uses our [cloudfix-linter-github-action](https://github.com/trilogy-group/cloudfix-linter-github-action) which has the following requirements
+3. Recom: Uses our [cloudfix-linter-github-action](https://github.com/trilogy-group/cloudfix-linter-github-action) which has the following requirements
     1. GITHUB_TOKEN: Always made available by github itself as `secrets.GITHUB_TOKEN` with [these permissions](https://docs.github.com/en/actions/security-guides/automatic-token-authentication#permissions-for-the-github_token)
     2. pr_number, repository: Again made available by the workflow itself.
 It is used for making the comments on Pull request
     3. mock_redommendation: `true` for mock, `false` for using cloudfix API